zfcampus/zf-apigility-doctrine/README.md

 --------------------

 You may delimit multi keys through the route parameter.
-The default delimter is a period . (e.g. 1.2.3).
+The default delimiter is a period . (e.g. 1.2.3).
 You may change the delimiter by setting the DoctrineResource::setMultiKeyDelimiter($value)